RTO/RPO Calculator for Disaster Recovery and Failover Planning

 How it works

-This tool sums recovery time components for RTO and selects RPO based on replication mode and backup frequency.
+This tool sums recovery time components for RTO, selects RPO based on replication mode and backup frequency, compares both values against target objectives, and estimates downtime cost and data-at-risk from optional business impact inputs.

 Disclaimer

-RTO/RPO estimates depend on real-world procedures and infrastructure.
-Validate with recovery testing.
+RTO/RPO estimates depend on real-world procedures, dependencies, infrastructure, and people.
+Validate targets with recovery testing and documented incident procedures.

 Explore more tools